zenodab-bit/GemsZeno/docs/src/tut_postprocessing.md

 ```

-!!! info "Where's the list of availble post-processing functions?"
+!!! info "Where's the list of available post-processing functions?"
     Look up the Post-Processor section in the API documentation for a full list of available options.